Lee University: Community covenant

 All students are asked to sign a "Community Covenant" which lists several restrictions on behaviors and social interaction according to the school's institutional and religious policy.
 Most notable are a substance policy barring alcohol, tobacco, and illegal drugs; and its stance on homosexuality, which is banned in all forms.
-Men's and women's dormitories are kept separate, and premarital sexual intercourse is prohibited regardless of sexual preference.
+Men's and women's dormitories are kept separate, and premarital sexual intercourse is prohibited.
 Immodesty and "occult practices" are also forbidden.